Greenie10/greenie10.github.io/react_to_mongo.md

     },
   ```

-- create a file called `now.json` at the root of `example-server` repo, and add the following:
+- create a file called `now.json` at the root of 'example-server' repo, and add the following:

   ```json
   {